 3. You don’t have to be living in the Netherlands to find a job (but it’s easier if you’re here!)

 It’s not unheard of for an international to secure a Dutch job from overseas, particularly for sectors that are in high demand, like engineers, tech, and health professions.

 After all, interviews can be done online, or some companies will even fly you over on their own dime if they think that you’re a great fit.

 If you’re not in an in-demand field, you may have a much harder time (or have to shell out for some plane tickets and a hotel to attend your interviews).

 4. Some recruitment agencies in the Netherlands actively seek out internationals

-Some recruitment agencies are out there purely to seek out internationals to employ them.
+What really surprised me during my search for work was that some recruitment agencies are out there purely to seek out internationals and employ them.

 You become employed by these agencies, which will then place you in the workforce until your contract ends.
 Then you can be directly employed by the company if you’re the perfect fit.